mitogen-hq/mitogen/docs/howitworks.rst

 #####################################

-One final trick is implemented in the first stage: after bootstrapping the new slave, it writes a duplicate copy of the `econtext.core` source it just used to bootstrap it back into another pipe connected to the slave.
+One final trick is implemented in the first stage: after bootstrapping the new slave, it writes a duplicate copy of the :py:mod:`econtext.core` source it just used to bootstrap it back into another pipe connected to the slave.
 The slave's module importer cache is initialized with a copy of the source, so that subsequent bootstraps of slave-of-slaves do not require the source to be fetched from the master a second time.

 Signalling Success